Understanding Obamacare Subsidies

 Premium Assistance Subsidies

-Premium Assistance Subsidies (you may also hear them called Premium Tax Credit Subsidies, or PTC) can help with reducing your premium – the monthly cost of your health insurance plan.
-These subsidies are calculated on a sliding scale based on your income, and as of 2024 are now available to individuals who earn more than 400% of FPL.
+Premium Assistance Subsidies (you may also hear them called Premium Tax Credit Subsidies, or advanced premium tax credits) can help with reducing your monthly premium – the monthly cost of your health insurance plan.
+These subsidies are calculated on a sliding scale based on your income, and as of 2025, are now available to individuals who earn more than 400% of FPL.

 If You Earn 138% FPL or Less: You Could Qualify for Medicaid

-Eligibility rules vary by state, but if you are earning 138% FPL or less, you could qualify for Medicaid coverage through your state.
+Eligibility rules vary by state, but if your modified adjusted gross income (MAGI) is 138% FPL or less, you could qualify for Medicaid coverage through your state.
 This income limit could be different where you live; Check Medicaid.Gov to learn more about your state’s rules.

 If You Earn Between 138% FPL and 150% FPL: Silver Plan with $0 Premium and Reduced Deductibles